 Organization.
-Each Fund is a series of Eaton Vance Mutual Funds Trust, a Massachusetts business trust.
-Each Fund offers multiple classes of shares.
-Each Class represents a pro rata interest in a Fund but is subject to different expenses and rights.
-The Funds do not hold annual shareholder meetings but may hold special meetings for matters that require shareholder approval (such as electing or removing Trustees, approving management or advisory contracts or changing investment policies that may only be changed with shareholder approval).
+The Fund is a series of Eaton Vance Growth Trust, a Massachusetts business trust.
+The Fund offers multiple classes of shares.
+Each Class represents a pro rata interest in the Fund but is subject to different expenses and rights.
+The Fund does not hold annual shareholder meetings but may hold special meetings for matters that require shareholder approval (such as electing or removing Trustees, approving management or advisory contracts or changing investment policies that may only be changed with shareholder approval).